GeneralPoxter/bus/README.md

 # Bus 🚌

-This is a Twitter clone exclusively for posting about buses, built using the [T3 Stack](https://create.t3.gg/).
+This is a full-stack Twitter clone exclusively for posting about buses, built using the [T3 Stack](https://create.t3.gg/).

 **Time spent:** ~12 hours